What's the idea?

 If this is your first game, or a new group of players, enable the "First Game" option.

-Click "Generate Board", save the image, and print it.
+Click "Generate Board", save the image (or PDF), and print it.
 You're ready to go!

 Woah, that's a lot of expansions!
 Yeah, cutting games have many awesome possibilities I wanted to explore.
 The expansions are completely independent and as simple as possible.
 Still, it's recommended to try them in the order listed, and only combine multiple of them once you're comfortable with each on its own.